Louis Harvy Chalif

-Louis Harvy Chalif (December 25, 1876 – November 25, 1948) was a Ukrainian dance instructor and an author.
+Louis Harvy Chalif (Лазарь Гершович Халиф; December 29, 1876 – November 25, 1948) was a Ukrainian dance instructor and an author.
 His name is also recorded as Louis Harvey Chalif.
 Born in Odessa, he was one of the first Ukrainian dance instructors to teach in the United States, moving to New York City in the early 1900s.

 Initially teaching at various New York City institutions, Chalif founded his own school, the Louis H. Chalif Normal School of Dancing, in 1905.
 Chalif wrote many textbooks on dance techniques and books describing folk dances, including five that were translated to multiple languages.
 He is credited with the creation of several compositions, arrangements, and ballet performances.
 From the 1900s until his death, Chalif lived in New York City with his wife Sara and six children.

 Early life

-Louis Harvy Chalif was born on December 25, 1876, in Odessa, which at the time was part of Russia.
+Louis Harvy Chalif was born on December 29, 1876, into a Jewish family in Odessa, which at the time was part of the Russian Empire.
 His name is also recorded as Louis Harvey Chalif; his parents' names have not been recorded.
 When he was nine years old, he attended the Odessa Government Theater where he was mentored by Thomas Laurentiyevich Nijinsky, father of dancers Vaslav Nijinsky and Bronislava Nijinska.
 In 1887, he performed in the ballet Excelsior alongside Virginia Zucchi.

 Chalif graduated from the Odessa Government Theater in 1893.
 According to The National Cyclopaedia of American Biography, his graduation thesis inspired an "exercise composed from the five standard positions" of ballet.
 He was then invited to the Warsaw Imperial Ballet, where he received a post-graduate diploma in 1895.